 LLB (AAU), LLM (Calgary), JSD (Dalhousie)

-Prior to joining TRU, Dr. Dagne was a Schulich Research Fellow and part-time Faculty member at the Schulich School of Law, Dalhousie University.
-As a Doctoral student, he has won numerous scholarships and awards as a graduate student at Dalhousie University and University of Calgary.
+Prior to joining TRU, Dr. Dagne was Schulich Research Fellow and part-time Faculty member at the Schulich School of Law, Dalhousie University, where he was Schulich Research Fellow.
+He won numerous scholarships and awards as a graduate student at Dalhousie University and University of Calgary.
 Dr. Dagne was also Visiting Scholar at the United Nations Commission on International Trade Law in Vienna, and worked at the Canadian Institute of Resources Law at the University of Calgary and the Law and Technology Institute at Dalhousie University.